KaceyGambill/KaceyGambill.github.io/_posts/2023-08-21-dive-into-docker-part-4.md

 ---
 layout: post
 title:  "Dive Into Docker part 4: Inspecting Docker Image layers"
-date:   2023-08-12 00:00:00 +0000
+date:   2023-08-21 00:00:00 +0000
 categories: docker
 ---
 This post is going to be shorter.
 I'd like to highlight a tool that I really enjoy working with called "[Dive](https://github.com/wagoodman/dive)" It is an essential tool when working to build and optimize docker containers.

 Dive is a an essential tool when building or inspecting Dockerfiles.
 This tool can help pinpoint exactly what is contained in each layer of the Dockerfile.
-Specifically it quickly combes through the Dockerfile and tries to show wasted space.
+Specifically it quickly combs through the Dockerfile and tries to show wasted space.

 ![dive image wasted space](/img/image-details-1.png)